r03ert0/ENIGMA-GCTA/README.md

 # Project organisation
 The project organisation is inspired by that of the [Data Science Cookie Cutter](http://drivendata.github.io/cookiecutter-data-science).
+Raw data is stored in `/data/raw` and converted depending on its particularities to a dataset that is stored in `/data/derived`.
+Here, the dataset `/data/derived/test` is provided as illustration and for testing purposes.

 # Install bioconda
 ### http://ddocent.com//bioconda/